Privacy Policy

 - Current date (for seasonal advice)

-- Recent conversation history
+- Recent conversation history (the current conversation)

 Important Privacy Protections